 Topics are closely linked to our research expertise and allow you to work at the cutting edge of the discipline, whilst optional modules allow you to conduct research on a topic of your choice, or focus on career development.

 This degree is part of our Joint Honours in Science scheme.
 By studying two subjects, you develop a broad range of expertise and a set of skills that spans two specialist areas, preparing you for a wide range of careers.

 Dividing your study equally between your two subject areas, you select from the same range of topics as Single Honours students and achieve the same high academic standard, but you cover fewer topics in each subject.

-The challenge of mastering two subjects produces graduates who are well prepared for the multidisciplinary challenges of the real world, drawing on and developing skills in time management, organisation and self-motivation that employers value.
+The challenge of mastering two subjects produces graduates who are well-prepared for the multidisciplinary challenges of the real-world, developing your skills in time management, organisation and self-motivation that employers value.